ERCO and Long Harbour

 Red Herring Scare

 From its opening, the ERCO plant at Long Harbour experienced difficulties.
 Environmental and health-related problems appeared months after it went into production.
 In early 1969, fishers in Placentia Bay reported finding dead fish in the area, especially herring, but also cod and lobster.
 In what became known as the “red herring scare”, the Placentia Bay fishery and the ERCO plant were both closed.
 The plant closed voluntarily on May 2, 1969, and the fishery was ordered closed on May 4 by Jack Davis, federal Minister of Fisheries.
 During this period of closure and government investigations, ERCO lost $52,000 a day.
 The investigations revealed that untreated effluent or wastage from the plant was to blame for the damage.
-In herring the exposure caused internal bleeding the explanation for the discolouration.
+In herring the exposure caused internal bleeding, accounting for the discolouration.
 Cod were afflicted with a form of meningitis, causing erratic behaviour and death.

 ERCO suction-dredged the ocean bottom of Long Harbour and installed pollution-prevention equipment at a cost of $1 million in an attempt to address the problem.
 The plant remained closed for six months while the anti-pollution water purifiers were installed.
 The plant now operated on a virtually closed system, with no noxious discharge to the sea.
 On June 16, 1969, fishing was once again permitted in Placentia Bay.
 Four hundred fishers were affected by the month-and-a-half closure.
 During this period they received 80 percent of their typical income from the federal government, and eventually ERCO paid out $300,000 in compensation.